-- 5.1 Each Board of Examiners shall have a Chair to be appointed by the Science Studies Committee, Engineering Studies Committee or Medical Studies Committee as appropriate. - 5.2 The Chair shall be responsible for all communications from the Board, or the Joint Board.
+- 5.1 Each Board of Examiners shall have a Chair to be appointed by the relevant Faculty Education Committee. - 5.2 The Chair shall be responsible for all communications from the Board, or the Joint Board.

 6 External Examiners

 - 6.1 It is a requirement that at least two External Examiners be appointed to all Boards and Joint Boards of Examiners which have the responsibility for making recommendations for, or determining, the degree classification of candidates. - 6.2 The total number of External Examiners appointed should be sufficient to cover the academic diversity of the programme of study. - 6.3 Individuals will normally only be appointed as External Examiners if they can show appropriate evidence of: - a) Knowledge and understanding of UK sector agreed reference points for the maintenance of academic standards and assurance and enhancement of quality; - b) Competence and experience in the fields covered by the programme of study, or parts thereof; - c) Relevant academic and/or professional qualifications to at least the level of the qualifications being externally examined, and/or extensive practitioner experience, where appropriate; - d) Competence and experience relating to the design and operation of a variety of assessment tasks appropriate to the subject and the operation of assessment procedures; - e) Sufficient standing, credibility and breadth of experience within the relevant discipline to be able to command the respect of academic peers and, where appropriate, professional peers;